A Texas hunting license is required to hunt feral hogs, unless you’re hunting on your land or controlling hogs as a landowner’s agent.

 Public land hog hunting requires both a hunting license and an Annual Public Hunting Permit (APH).

-Feral hogs are one of the most hunted species in Texas — and for good reason.
+Feral hogs are one of the most hunted species in Texas, and for good reason.
 These invasive animals cause extensive damage to land, crops, and native wildlife.
 Texas encourages hog hunting year-round as a means of population control.
 But even though hogs are considered nuisance animals, there are still licensing rules you need to follow.

 In most situations, yes — you need a valid Texas hunting license to hunt feral hogs.
+However, there are exceptions.

 The Texas Parks and Wildlife Department (TPWD) offers several hunting license options.
 Here are the most common ones used by hog hunters: